meltano/meltano/docs/src/_guide/configuration.md

 Meltano [reads settings from environment variables](#configuring-settings) when you run the [`meltano` command](/reference/command-line-interface), and populates them when it [evaluates plugin configuration](#expansion-in-setting-values) and [invokes plugin executables](#accessing-from-plugins).
-Meltano also supports specifying environment variables under the `env:` keys of `meltano.yml`, a Meltano Environment or on the Plugin.
+Meltano also supports specifying environment variables under the `env:` keys of `meltano.yml`, a Meltano Environment, or on the Plugin.

 ### Specifying environment variables